clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 Clocktower employs a novel incentivized polling mechanism in order to ensure proper execution of future transactions.
 An initial payment contributes to a fee balance stored in the contract for the account and this fee becomes the ongoing reward to those who instruct the contract to check the time (ie, Callers), which occurs through the contract's _remit_ function.
 The fee is set at a fixed percentage and the Caller recieves payment in proportion to the number of payments made as compensation for the effort and the gas costs for the transactions.

-All payments are made in-kind to avoid the need for oracles, which is an overall goal of the protocol [@goals].
+All payments are made in-kind to avoid the need for oracles, which is an overall goal of the protocol [^2].
 A token minimum is also set by the contract such that the caller can be compensated for gas costs.

+[^2]: Marx, H. (2024).
+Clocktower protocol goals. https://clocktower.finance/docs/goals.

-#### Problem: Conflicting Systems of Time
+#### Problem 2: Conflicting Systems of Time

 Humans and computers use different systems of time.
 Unix-based computers use a more simple system called Unix Epoch Time, in which a number increments every second from January 1st, 1970.
 Unfortunately, the natural world does not increment as cleanly--a full revolution of the Earth around the sun is actually the equivalent of 365.24 days and so every 4 years, an extra day (ie, leap day) is added to the modern Gregorian calendar on February 29.